paweljw/paweljw.github.io/hugo/content/post/rails-app-vue-frontend-auth.md

   end

   def token_contents
-    @token_contents ||= JwtService.decode(token)
+    @token_contents ||= begin
+      decoded = JwtService.decode(token)
+      errors.add(:token, I18n.t('decode_authentication_command.token_expired')) unless decoded
+      decoded
     end
+  end

   def decoded_id
     token_contents['user_id']
   end

-  def decoded_expiration_timestamp
-    token_contents['expiration'] || 0
 end
-end
 ```

 Whew, another mouthful!
-It extracts the contents of the `Authorization` header (expecting it to contain something like `Bearer token.goes.here`, checks whether a user with a given ID exists and whether the expiration timestamp hasn't passed already.
+It extracts the contents of the `Authorization` header (expecting it to contain something like `Bearer token.goes.here`, checks whether a user with a given ID exists.
+We're also assuming that when `JwtService` returns `nil`, it's
+because the token has already expired (according to the `exp` reserved claim).
 If anything goes wrong at all, it just registers an error and bails.

 We can then get ourselves a nice concern to include in our application controller: